 Folate – The folate source in Huel is natural L-methylfolate calcium which has a higher bioavailability than the more common supplementary form, folic acid.

 Vitamin B12 – As vitamin B12 is mainly found in animal products and Huel is vegan, all the B12 in Huel is added in our micronutrient blend in the form of cyanocobalamin.
-Although this form is artifical, other forms are not as well absorbed, so nutritionally cyanocobalamin is superior.
+Although this form is artificial, other forms are either not as well absorbed by the body or are not stable in food products over shelf-life, so nutritionally cyanocobalamin is the superior form of B12.

 Biotin – Over half of the biotin is from the main ingredients and the rest is D-biotin added as part of the micronutrient blend.